Paxodillidium

-Paxodillidium schawalleri is a European species of woodlouse endemic to Greece.
-It is currently the only known member of the genus Paxodillidium.
+Paxodillidium is a genus of woodlice endemic to Greece.
+It is monotypic, being represented by the single species Paxodillidium schawalleri.
 Its true affinities within the family Armadillidiidae are not known.

 Taxonomy

 Paxodillidium schawalleri was described as the only member of the genus Paxodillidium by Helmut Schmalfuss, in 1985, based on specimens collected from the island of Paxos.
 Its true affinities within the family Armadillidiidae are yet unknown, but two hypotheses have been made: